 Fees and charges

-In addition to the application fee of $28.40, Council may pass on the charges of providing documents to you (access charges).
+In addition to the application fee, we may pass on access charges of providing documents to you.

-Prior to processing a request, Council’s FOI officer will estimate the access charges to be paid.
-If the estimate exceeds $50, the FOI officer will ask if you wish to proceed with your request, and ask for a deposit payment.
+Before processing a request, we will estimate the access charges.
+If the estimate is more than $50, we will ask if you want to proceed with your request, and ask for a deposit.

-In some instances, Council’s FOI officer may require more time to process your request.
-If that is the case, the FOI officer will inform you and explain their reasons.
+In some instances, we may need more time to process your request.
+If so, we will contact you and explain our reasons.